googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 async function main() {
     // Create a middleware that will use the provided logger.
-    // A Stackdriver Logging transport will be created automatically
+    // A Cloud Logging transport will be created automatically
     // and added onto the provided logger. const mw = await lw.express.makeMiddleware(logger);
     // Alternatively, you can construct a LoggingWinston transport